nvr-rug/src/README.md

 python create_coref_indexing.py -f sample_input/sample.txt
 ```

-The last script is similar to var_free_amrs.py, but swaps different AMR branches to best match the word order of the sentence. **This script needs the aligned AMRs as input!** By using the option -double, both the best aligned and original AMR are added in the dataset.
+The last script is similar to var_free_amrs.py, but swaps different AMR branches to best match the word order of the sentence.

+**This script needs the aligned AMRs as input!**

 ```
 python best_amr_permutation.py -f sample_alignment_input/sample.txt
 ```

+By using the option -double, both the best aligned and original AMR are added in the dataset.

 It is also possible to put the files in character-level format.
-There are options to keep POS-tags (-pos) or relations (-s) (:ARG1, :mod, etc)S as single characters.
+There are options to keep POS-tags (-pos) or relations (-s) (:ARG1, :mod, etc) as single characters.
 If you used the Absolute Paths or Indexing method in a previous step, please indicate this by using -c.

 ```
 python char_level_amr.py -f sample_alignment_input/sample.txt.tf